peercoin/FindstakeJS/README.md

 How to set up
 ----------
+set up a new instance of couchdb configure the same couch username and password in \app\config.js

 this set up is initially needed to update the database:

 make sure to have the following in file ppcoin.conf: